raspiblitz/raspiblitz/FAQ.cl.md

 * Output if unsuccessful (the private key is not known):
     ```
-    Could not find any basepoint matching the provided witness programm.
+    Could not find any basepoint matching the provided witness programme.
     Are you sure that the channel used `option_static_remotekey` ?
     *** stack smashing detected ***: terminated
     Aborted